tiny poems by Grant Hackett

 we pull off our clothes. look far into each other.

-see the moon feeding on our desires.
+see the moon feeding on desire.

 these hands are like brothers. one weaker than the other.